Temporomandibular Disorder (TMD)

 Temporomandibular Joint Disorder, or TMD for short, is a condition involving the joints, muscles, nerves and teeth involved with jaw movement.
 It could be related to one or all components.
 When not working harmoniously or in sync, or the chewing system is improperly aligned, a variety signs or uncomfortable and potentially painful symptoms may result for patients.

 The wide range of possible resulting symptoms is what has historically made correctly diagnosing TMD challenging.
-If Dr. Dyras, Dr. Hutcheson or Dr. Zaluski suspect TMD might be an issue, they will perform a thorough physical examination of the area and overall chewing system evaluating your jaw movement and noting any related tenderness or discomfort.
+If Dr. Dyras suspects TMD might be an issue, she will perform a thorough physical examination of the area and overall chewing system evaluating your jaw movement and noting any related tenderness or discomfort.

 Symptoms of TMD include:

 - Pain, ringing, or stuffiness in the ears

 - Clicking or popping sound when the jaw moves

 - Swelling on the sides of the face

 - A change in the alignment of top and bottom teeth